 For the next five years, I did everything I could to avoid dating, socializing, or being seen.
 My days were spent at work, at home, and occasionally at school.
 I got two more infections during these years, which caused me to become over-cautious about life.
 I had great friends who tried to get me to be more involved but I would refuse all their invitations saying that I couldn’t because of my leg.
 I did everything I could to stay under the radar, and I succeeded.

 It wasn’t until I turned 28 that I decided that I wanted to participate in life again.
 I made myself try new things to see what I was capable of doing and accomplishing.
 My goal was to try things that scared me.
 I tried new sports, lost weight, and started being social again.
 I want to say that life was fun from then on, but honestly it was difficult and frustrating.
 Every step forward required so much physical and emotional effort.
 But, I wouldn’t have changed a moment of the growing pains I went through.

 I discovered strength and capability that I never knew I had.
 I started running.
 I learned to ride a dirt bike and motorcycle.
 I tried wakeboarding.
 I went rock climbing.
 I traveled to Europe and South America.
 I met and married my husband.
-I was able to carry and deliver a healthy beautiful little girl.
+I was able to carry and deliver two healthy beautiful little girls.
 I am happy.

 I found early in my diagnosis that a google search of lymphedema brings up a lot of frustration and hopelessness.
 I completely understand.
 I have experienced these feelings.
 What I’ve learned though is that you can still enjoy life even with lymphedema (or any other condition for that matter).
 That’s why I’ve created this blog, to show you that it is possible.
 It absolutely takes a lot of effort.
 But, what I’ve found is that in the end all the effort is completely worth it.